nfdi4objects/n4o-graph-importer/README.md

 #### PUT /terminology/

-Register a list of terminologies.
-This is only allowed as long as the current list is empty.
+Replace the list of terminologies.
+By unregistering all and registering a new list.
 The response body is expected to be a JSON array with objects having key `uri` with the BARTOC URI like this:

 ~~~json
 [